-Religion, Philosophy and Ethics is assessed primarily by coursework.
+Religion, Philosophy and Ethics is assessed primarily by coursework and some exams.
 Most of your work will consist of the writing of essays, and some modules will feature assessment by examination alongside a coursework essay, depending on what best suits a particular topic or discipline.

 Providing feedback on your coursework and explaining how to improve your work is an important aspect of our teaching.
 You will receive feedback on all formal assessments undertaken by coursework.
 Feedback on examination performance is available upon request from the module tutor.
 Feedback is intended to help you learn and you are encouraged to discuss it with your module tutor.

 We will normally provide you with feedback within 15 working days of hand-in for formal coursework assessment.